apache/incubator-heron/docs/developers/compiling.md

 [component-by-component basis](#building-specific-components), or as a [release package](#building-a-full-release-package).

-Instructions on running unit tests for Heron can also be found in the [Running Unit Tests](#running-unit-tests) section at the bottom of this document.
+Instructions on running unit tests for Heron can also be found in [Testing Heron](../contributors/testing.html).

 ## Requirements